Author: Mark Dowd

 We hear a lot of talk about blockchain being used in areas such as finance and currency as referenced with Bitcoin and other cryptocurrencies.
 We also hear a lot about it being used in healthcare, smart contracts and personal identification, among other areas.
 One additional, cutting-edge space where blockchain is being considered is elections.
 How many people don’t vote because they can’t get to the polls?
 If we look at the Irish general election two years ago, over 35% of the electorate failed to vote, it’s even worse abroad with 45% of the U.S. failing to vote in their last presidential election.

-You may be thinking “All of this sounds awfully dystopic.”, but today’s world is in many ways comparable to classic dystopias an example being 1984, though today’s world is in many ways stranger than Orwell could have imagined, the surveillance state is rife and doublethink is prevalent in some of the most prominent political offices in the world, so if you think all of this sounds outlandish, you may be in for a surprise in the near future.
+You may be thinking “All of this sounds awfully dystopic.”, but the world in which we live is in many ways comparable to classic dystopias such as 1984, though today’s world is in many ways stranger than Orwell could have imagined, the surveillance state is rife and doublethink is prevalent in some of the most prominent political offices in the world.
+If you think all of this sounds outlandish, you may be in for a surprise.